 Pictures & Words Together Make Lasting Memories

-*Remember, we’re here to help you out as a second pair of eyes for any letter you’d like to keep for posterity, frame, or make into a book.
-A quick budget-friendly proofread will ensure you’ve said what you wished in ways that are clear and clean.
+*Remember, we’re here to help you out as a second pair of eyes for any letter or collection of letters you’d like to keep for posterity, frame, or make into a book.
+A quick proofread will ensure you’ve said what you wished in ways that are clear and clean.
 We’re happy to help!